Estimate Time4 min

 Key takeaways

 • A health savings account (HSA) isn't only for emergency medical savings.
-It can also help you pay for everyday qualified medical expenses and even help you save for retirement.
+It can also help pay for qualified medical expenses and even help you save for retirement.

 • One key to maximizing your HSA is contributing early and often.

 A health savings account (HSA) might be saving's best-kept secret.
-It can help you build savings for medical expenses today and a safety net for future you.
+It can help you save for medical expenses and create a financial cushion for the future.

 What does this have to do with retirement?
 Starting at age 65, there's no penalty to use HSA money for nonmedical expenses.
 You will have to pay income tax though, similar to pre-tax withdrawals from your 401(k).
 An HSA is another way to save if you've maximized your 401(k) or IRA savings.